cy-cheng/cy-cheng.github.io/content/_index.md

           size: cover
           position: center
           parallax: false
-  - block: markdown
+  # - block: markdown
-    content:
+  #   content:
-      title: '📚 My Research'
+  #     title: '📚 My Research'
-      subtitle: ''
+  #     subtitle: ''
-      text: |-
+  #     text: |-
-        Use this area to speak to your mission.
+  #       Use this area to speak to your mission.
 I'm a research scientist in the Moonshot team at DeepMind.
 I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
-    design:
+  #   design:
-      columns: '1'
+  #     columns: '1'
   # - block: collection
   #   id: papers
   #   content: